jessicaluong/CMPT419-Project/README.md

 2. Building the Application:
     - Navigate to `File > Build Settings`.
-    - Ensure the `Target Platform `and Archit`ecture are correctly set for your operating system.
+    - Ensure the `Target Platform` and `Architecture` are correctly set for your operating system.
     - Click `Build and Run` to compile and execute the application.
 Close the built application after confirming it launches correctly.

 **Note**: The Python backend server must be running before you start the Unity application to ensure proper communication between the TCP client (Unity) and the TCP server (Python).